Sydthewhistler/Sydthewhistler/README.md

 ## About

 Embedded software enthusiast focused on low-level development.
-I implement drivers from scratch by reading datasheets, design custom communication protocols, and build real-time architectures on bare-metal microcontrollers.
+I implement drivers from scratch while eating chips, design custom communication protocols in music, and build real-time architectures on bare-metal microcontrollers trying to not explose.

 Currently deepening my knowledge of FreeRTOS, moving toward STM32 and automotive/spatial embedded systems.